dynatrace-oss/dynatrace-aws-s3-log-forwarder/README.md

             --capabilities CAPABILITY_IAM
         ```

-        **NOTES:**
+        > **Notes**
+        >
-        * The S3 bucket must be on the same AWS account and region than where your log forwarder is deployed.
+        > * The S3 bucket must be on the same AWS account and region than where your log forwarder is deployed.
 For cross-region and cross-account deployments, check the [docs/log_forwarding.md](docs/log_forwarding.md#forward-logs-from-s3-buckets-on-different-aws-regions) docs.
-        * If you want to forward logs only for specific S3 prefixes, you can add up to 10 LogsBucketPrefix# parameter overrides (e.g. LogsBucketPrefix1=dev/ LogsBucketPrefix2=prod/ ...)
+        > * If you want to forward logs only for specific S3 prefixes, you can add up to 10 LogsBucketPrefix# parameter overrides (e.g. LogsBucketPrefix1=dev/ LogsBucketPrefix2=prod/ ...)
+        > * If your logs on S3 are SSE-KMS encrypted with a customer-managed KMS key, you need to grant `kms:Decrypt` permissions to the IAM role used by the AWS Lambda function forwarding logs so it can download the logs.
+You can find the IAM role name on the CloudFormation outputs of the log forwarder stack.
+For more information, check the AWS KMS [documentation](https://docs.aws.amazon.com/kms/latest/developerguide/control-access.html).
+        >
+        >    ```bash
+        >    aws cloudformation describe-stacks --stack-name $STACK_NAME --query 'Stacks[].Outputs[?OutputKey==`QueueProcessingFunctionIamRole`].OutputValue' --output text
+        >    ```

 ### Next steps